TeamTC/Snowfy-Afk-Theme/README.md

 - Fast support from Us

 # Version
-Please note that Snowfy AFK is currently on **BETA** version
+Please note that Snowfy AFK is currently on **BETA v0.01** version

 # Warning! ⚠️️
-This project is not Responsive with Mobile!
+This project is not fully Responsive with Mobile!
 A Responsive one will coming soon....

 # Support
 If you want support You can contact us via <a href="https://t.me/TheTeamTC"> <img src="https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white"/></a>

 # Updates
-Updates will be posted soon...
+yay!🤩️ Snoowfy Afk Got it's first update!😋️

+What's New?'
+- Footer Menu added
+- Added some meta tags to get little bit Responsive with Tablet and Mobile!

 # Credits